top of page

 Here are some crazy memos from managers thinking they were communicating properly:

 "As of tomorrow, employees will only be able to access the building using individual security cards.
-Pictures will be taken next Wednesday, and employees will receive their cards in two weeks."
+Pictures will be taken next Wednesday, and employees will receive their cards in two weeks.""E-mail is not to be used to pass on information or data.
+It should be used only for company business."

 If you want to get someone’s attention, send them a hand-written note.
 According to the results of a recent survey, 81% of respondents consider a handwritten note to feel more meaningful than email or text.
 33% of Americans haven’t received a handwritten note in over a year.
 61% reported that receiving a handwritten note from a company would make them view that company more favorably, with 63% saying it would even make them more likely to read it.